Saxsori/ray-cast/README.md

 # Ray-Casting

 I will explain here the formulas that I have used to implement the ray-casting.
-This raycast has been made in order to create a 3D game [Cub3D](https://github.com/Saxsori/cub3d) feel free to check the full project.
+This raycast has been made in order to create a 3D game [Cub3D](https://github.com/Saxsori/cub3d).
+The project still in progress ⚙️🛠.

 Note: